pistell/email-markup-generator/README.md

 ## Template

 When the button is clicked, `template.html` is loaded into the application and the application searches for a few specific template tags to replace with the user data.
-You can of course use whatever template you want, and continue using the following template tags.
+You can of course use whatever template you want, and continue using the following template tags and/or edit or add your own within the template and [app.js](assets/js/app.js).

 | Tag             | Description                          |
 | --------------- |:------------------------------------:|